 The C8 OTA comes with a (very gold!)
 Vixen/CG5mounting bar, 1.25” visual back, star diagonal, 6x30 finder and a 25mm eyepiece as standard.

 The finder is baffled and multi-coated and has good eye relief and a bright field; it’s identical to other Synta 6x30 finders.
 The eyepiece is a nice multi-coated Celestron E-Lux Plossl and the mirror diagonal looks decent quality too.

 There are a huge range of aftermarket accessories for the C8 and I won’t attempt to catalogue them here.

 In Use – Astrophotography

-I was able to get a some good DSLR snaps of the last-quarter Moon with the C8, but a comparison with images taken in the same session with my 7” APO is revealing.
+I was able to get some DSLR snaps of the last-quarter Moon with the C8 (albeit in crummy seeing), but a comparison with images taken in the same session with my 7” APO is revealing, despite the turbulence.
 Copernicus is near the optical axis and though it’s sharper and more detailed in the image taken with the refractor, the real difference is seen nearer the field edge: the Clavius/Plato region is incomparably better in the refractor because it controls aberrations far better off-axis.

 Moon through C8 XLT – unprocessed with insets of Copernicus and Clavius.